AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/logcat.md

 `adb logcat -v threadtime -d > C:\Program Files\platform-tools\logs.txt`

-Email the created `txt` file to our support team at support@adguard.com.
+Email the created `txt` file as well as problem reproduction time (from part #2) to our support team at support@adguard.com.

 ### Alternative way for ROOT users: